-I've heard all kinds of comments about the restaurant Blu Rovinj: from favorable comments praising Blu's food to calling it pretentious place with mediocre food.
+I've heard all kinds of comments about the restaurant Blu Rovinj: from favorable comments praising Blu's food to calling it a pretentious place with mediocre food.
 But there is one thing about the restaurant Blue that everybody agrees about – Blu has the best location in Rovinj.
-We are talking seafront here, and not just any seafront, you can literary eat here with your feet dipped in the Adriatic sea.
+We are talking seafront here, and not just any seafront, you can literary eat here with your feet dipped in the Adriatic Sea.

-The restaurant is right at the seafront, with plenty parking spaces available in a shade of a thick pine forest surrounding the restaurant.
-Lots of locals and tourists come to this area to swim and sunbath.
+The restaurant is right at the seafront, with plenty of parking spaces available in a shade of a thick pine forest surrounding the restaurant.
+Lots of locals and tourists come to this area to swim and sunbathe.

-Blu's interior is actually courtyard terrace, with high walls that give certain structure to the place, and canopy stretched roof.
+Blu's interior is actually a courtyard terrace, with high walls that give a certain structure to the place, and a canopy stretched roof.
 Sea facing front has large floor to ceiling windows, and unobstructed view over the sea, and even a tip of Rovinj's old town.

-Blu is an upscale restaurant, and I would say an incorrigible romantic place due to its nice setting barely few steps away from the sea.
+Blu is an upscale restaurant, and I would say an incorrigible romantic place due to its nice setting barely a few steps away from the sea.
 That's said, the restaurant is also on an expensive side.